1060NetKernel/getting-started/README.md

 <code>gradle eclipse</code>

-This creates *.project* and *.classpath* files for Eclipse, so now in Eclipse just use **"Import..."** and point to the directory as an Eclipse project.
+This creates *.project* and *.classpath* files for Eclipse, so now in Eclipse just use **"Import...
+Existing Projects into Workspace..."** and point to the directory as an Eclipse project.

 Next Steps with NetKernel
 -------------------------

+* Make sure NetKernel is running (ie you can request [http://localhost:1060](http://localhost:1060) with you browser)
-* We *highly recommend* that you go to the built-in [package manager](http://localhost:1060/tools/apposite/) (referred to as the "Apposite" tool) and accept all updates.
+* We *highly recommend* that you go to the [package manager](http://localhost:1060/tools/apposite/) (referred to as the "Apposite" tool) and accept all updates.
 * Click "Select All Updates"
 * Then click "Apply Selections"
 * Wait a few moments for the updates to be downloaded and for NetKernel to hot deploy them.